Burke, Wills, King and Yandruwandha National Heritage Place: The Menindee Depot

 Burke established a depot at Menindee under the charge of Dr Beckler.
 Burke instructed the Menindee party to construct a fortified supply depot and await further instructions.
 Burke's "advanced party" would travel north to locate a suitable site for the second supply depot that would support the final leg of the expedition to the Gulf of Carpentaria.
 Whilst in Menindee, Burke procured the services of an experienced bushman named William Wright who acted as a guide to the remainder of the expedition party on their journey towards Cooper Creek.

 The Menindee party, under the leadership of Dr Beckler, consisted of Dr Ludwig Becker (artist, naturalist, and geologist); William Hodgkinson (artist); Alexander McPherson (saddler); Myles Lyons (trooper); and Belooch Khan (cameleer).
 Wright later recruited Charles Stone (an 'experienced bushman'); William Purcell (depot cook) and John Smith, a part-Aboriginal bushman (cameleer).

-On 10 November 1860 Lyons and McPherson set out from Menindee, accompanied by the Aboriginal tracker known to them as "Dick", to follow Burke's trail and pass him urgent despatches from the Exploration Committee in Melbourne.
+On 10 November 1860 Lyons and McPherson set out from Menindee, accompanied by the Aboriginal tracker known to them as "Dick", to follow Burke's trail and pass him urgent dispatches from the Exploration Committee in Melbourne.
 Dick guided the party as far as Torowoto but as the weeks past and they failed to find Burke, they ran short of water and supplies.
 The party had travelled over 400 miles and their horse had died.
 Their situation compelled them to give up their search for Burke and return to their camp.
 Lyons and McPherson became increasingly weakened and Dick realised they were unfit to travel.
 He left the pair in the care of some Aboriginal people near Torowoto and returned to the Menindee Depot to raise the alarm.
-Dr Beckler's diary notes that "he: saw a native approaching our camp... it must be Mountain (Dick)...
+Dr. Beckler's diary notes that "he: saw a native approaching our camp... it must be Mountain (Dick)...
 His previously fall [sic] face was sunken, his tottering legs could hardly carry him, his feet were raw...".

-Under orders from Wright, Dr Beckler set out on 21 December to find McPherson and Lyons, accompanied by Belooch and the Aboriginal, Peter, "to whom Mountain (Dick) had described our route as well as possible".
+Under orders from Wright, Dr. Beckler set out on 21 December to find McPherson and Lyons, accompanied by Belooch and the Aboriginal, Peter, "to whom Mountain (Dick) had described our route as well as possible".